Death of Daniel Nolan: Disappearance

 On the evening of New Year's Day, 2002, Daniel went fishing with a group of friends.
 He had told his parents that he would be back around 2am.
 He was last seen outside the Victory Pub in the village, where he left the group to go back to pontoon to collect his fishing gear.
 His parents then reported him missing after he failed to arrive back home after 2am.
 Police arrived shortly after at the pontoon where Daniel was heading, and divers searched the waters looking for any clues surrounding Daniel's whereabouts, although failing light and a high tide made further searching difficult.
-But the search was unsuccessful, and no trace of Daniel was found.
+The search was unsuccessful, and no trace of Daniel was found.

 Aftermath

-On May 15, 2003, human remains of feet encased in two socks where found in Chapman's Pool, a remote area in Swanage, Dorset, miles away from where he went missing.
+On 15 May 2003, human remains of feet encased in two socks were found in Chapman's Pool, a remote area in Swanage, Dorset, miles away from where he went missing.
 DNA evidence later positively identified it as Daniel's, and he was confirmed dead.

 Play

 The story was later adapted into a play by award-winning playwright Mark Wheeller, who was inspired to write the play after seeing posters of Daniel outside his local Tesco.

-Missing Daniel Nolan was published by Salamander Street in 2020.
+‘Dan Nolan: Missing’ was initially published in 2003 while the case was still open.
+After the remains were found on 15th May 2003, the play was adapted and the name was changed to ‘Missing Dan Nolan’.